-Almost immediately following Mexico DF's ILE reform, a number of states began a series of counter-legislations to change the respective sections of their constitutions or penal codes, defining the beginning of human life as occurring at conception.
-Often, these legal responses directly referenced Mexico DF's ILE reform.9 Even in cases where they did not directly refer to the ILE reform, it seems highly likely that the reform was a defining factor.
-For example, in the 20 years prior to the ILE reform there had been only two constitutionally defined changes to the articles relating to abortion in the penal codes of all states of Mexico (Gamboa Montejano and Valdés Robledo, 2014), compared to 18 changes between June 21, 2008 and November 17, 2009.
+Following Mexico DF's ILE reform, a number of states almost immediately began a series of counter legislation to change the respective sections of their constitutions or penal codes, defining the beginning of human life as occurring at conception.
+These legal responses often directly referenced Mexico DF's ILE reform.9 And even in cases where the ILE reform was not directly referred to in counter legislation it seems highly likely that it was a defining factor.
+For example, in the 20 years prior to the ILE reform there had been only two constitutionally defined changes to the articles relating to abortion in the penal codes of all states in Mexico (Gamboa Montejano and Valdés Robledo, 2014), compared to 18 changes between June 21, 2008 and November 17, 2009.
 Importantly, these reforms resulted in constitutional changes which recognised life as beginning at conception, opening the door for potential homicide charges.
-In order to understand the precise nature of law changes, we conducted a side-by-side reading of penal codes from pre- and post-reform for each state undertaking an abortion reform.
-The nature of changes implied by the reform are documented in Appendix Table A1.
-As we display there, of the states undertaking a regressive reform, all but 6 formally altered their penal codes to change sanctions in the case of proven abortions, while the remaining 6 only altered their state constitution to recognise life as beginning at conception.
+In order to understand the precise nature of law changes, we conducted a side-by-side reading of penal codes from pre- and post-reform for each state undertaking